Toyota to build $1.29B US battery plant employing 1,750

 And Ford Motor Co. announced that it will turn a transmission factory in northwest England into a plant that will make electric power units for cars and trucks sold throughout Europe.

-Ford, General Motors and Toyota have announced large investments in U.S. battery factories.
+Toyota joins Ford and General Motors in announcing recent large investments in U.S. battery factories.
 GM plans to build battery plants in Ohio and Tennessee, while Ford has plans for plants in Tennessee and Kentucky.

 Toyota will form a new company to run its new U.S. battery plant with Toyota Tsusho, a subsidiary that now makes an array of parts for the automaker.
 The company also will help Toyota expand its U.S. supply chain, as well as increase its knowledge of lithium-ion auto batteries, Toyota said Monday.